 In order to claim tax deductions for the current tax year, the expense generally has to occur on or before December 31 of that year.

-A lot of deductions depend on situations that occur during the year.
+A lot of federal tax deductions depend on situations that occur during the year.
+Following is the list of tax deductions:

 - Deductions for owning a home